Introduction

 The Real Problem

-Most people are:
+Most endurance athletes are:

 - Following endurance plans without strength training